aherbert/gdsc-smlm/docs/analysis_plugins.rst

     H(q)=\frac{1}{\sqrt{1+8\pi ^{2}\Delta \sigma ^{2}q^{2}}}\exp(-{\frac{4\pi ^{2}\sigma _{m}^{2}q^{2}}{1+8\pi ^{2}\Delta \sigma^{2}q^{2}}})

-Note that the given equations have been updated from those provided in Niewenhuizen, *et al* (2013) to those used in the code.
+Note that the given equations have been updated from those provided in Niewenhuizen, *et al* (2013) to those used in the code provided by Bernd Reiger.
 If *Q=0* then no correction is applied.
 A plugin for estimating *Q* (the average number of activation cycles per emitter) is provided (see :ref:`analysis_plugins:FIRE Q Estimation`).

 The corrected FRC is thus: